 Enhance Your Mobile Layout

 It is important to ensure that your website is responsive to any user layout.
-Mobile users are beginning to rule the sea of internet use, particularly in eCommerce, and it is critical to suit their needs to deliver a pleasant user experience for all.
+Mobile users are beginning to rule the sea of internet use, particularly in Arabic eCommerce marketing, and it is critical to suit their needs to deliver a pleasant user experience for all.

 Website visitors do not want to be diverted to an app or a web version of your website; they want to see the whole dish.
 So, make sure you deliver on what people want and invest in improving your website so that it is totally responsive.